shuaianuoe/rk/README.md

 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple/
 ```

-Note: If you do not intend to test the entity linking task (3), we recommend installing the simpler `requirements_simple.txt`.
-It ensures that you can complete the core tasks (1), 2.(1) to 2.(3).
+Note: If you do not intend to test the entity linking task, we recommend installing the simpler `requirements_simple.txt`.
+It still ensures that you can complete the core tasks.
 ```
 pip install -r requirements_simple.txt
 ```